Bira/octopus-carnival/_drafts/wir-mm-4e-troglodyte.md

 fight with their **claws**.
 They also have a **Tooth and Claw** at-will attack that does roughly half the damage of a basic claw, but can attack one creature twice or two creatures once.
-If one of these attacks bloody the target, the troglodyte can make another basic claw attack against them.
+If one of these attacks bloody the target, the troglodyte can make a basic claw attack against them.

 So depending on how you spread Tooth and Claw around, you could end up doing three times the damage of the basic claw in a round (1.5 times base damage to